github/docs/content/get-started/using-git/splitting-a-subfolder-out-into-a-new-repository.md

    $ cd REPOSITORY-NAME
    ```

-5. To filter out the subfolder from the rest of the files in the repository, run [`git-filter-repo`](https://github.com/newren/git-filter-repo), supplying this information:
+5. To filter out the subfolder from the rest of the files in the repository, install [`git-filter-repo`](https://github.com/newren/git-filter-repo), then run `git filter-repo` with the following arguments.
    - `FOLDER-NAME`: The folder within your project where you'd like to create a separate repository.

    {% windows %}